Narcolepsy: Animal models

 Animal studies try to mimic the disorder in humans by either modifying the Hypocretin/Orexin receptors or by eliminating this peptide.
 An orexin deficit caused by the degeneration of hypothalamic neurons is suggested to be one of the causes of narcolepsy.
 More recent clinical studies on both animals and humans have also revealed that hypocretin is involved in other functions beside regulation of wakefulness and sleep.
-These functions include autonomic regulation, emotional processing, reward learning behaviour and energy homeostasis.
+These functions include autonomic regulation, emotional processing, reward learning behavior and energy homeostasis.
 In studies where the concentration of the hypocretin was measured under different circumstances, it was observed that the hypocretin levels increased with positive emotion, anger, or social interaction, but stayed low during sleep or pain experience.

-The most reliable and valid animal models developed are the canine (narcoleptic dogs) and the rodent (orexin-deficient mice) ones, which helped investigate the narcolepsy and set the focus on the role of orexin in this disorder.
+The most reliable and valid animal models are the canine (narcoleptic dogs) and the rodent (orexin-deficient mice), which set the focus on the role of orexin.

 Dog models

-Dogs, as well as other species like cats or horses, can also exhibit spontaneous narcolepsy with similar symptoms to those reported in humans.
-The attacks of cataplexy in dogs can involve partial or full collapse.
-Narcolepsy with cataplexy was identified in a few breeds like Labrador retrievers or Doberman pinschers, where it was investigated the possibility of inheriting this disorder in an autosomal recessive mode.
-According to a reliable canine model for narcolepsy would be the one in which the narcoleptic symptoms are the result of a mutation in the gene HCRT 2.
-The animals affected exhibited excessive daytime sleepiness with a reduced state of vigilance and severe cataplexy resulting from palatable food and interactions with the owners or with other animals.
+Dogs (and other species including cats and horses) can exhibit spontaneous narcolepsy with symptoms similar to those in humans, and can involve partial or full collapse.
+Narcolepsy with cataplexy was identified in breeds including Labrador retrievers and Doberman pinschers, where the possibility of inheriting the disorder in an autosomal recessive mode was investigated.
+A reliable canine model for narcolepsy would be one in which the symptoms result from a mutation in the gene HCRT 2.
+The animals affected exhibited excessive daytime sleepiness with a reduced state of vigilance, and severe cataplexy in response to food and interactions with humans or other animals.

 Rodent models

 Mice that are genetically engineered to lack orexin genes demonstrate many similarities to human narcolepsy.
 During nocturnal hours, when mice are normally present, those lacking orexin demonstrated murine cataplexy and displayed brain and muscle electrical activity similar to the activity present during REM and NREM sleep.
 This cataplexy can be triggered through social interaction, wheel running, and ultrasonic vocalizations.
 Upon awakening, the mice also display behavior consistent with excessive daytime sleepiness.
 Mouse models have also been used to test whether the lack of orexin neurons is correlated with narcolepsy.
 Mice whose orexin neurons have been ablated have shown sleep fragmentation, SOREMPs, and obesity.
 Rat models have been used to demonstrate the association between orexin deficiency and narcoleptic symptoms.
 Rats that lost the majority of their orexinergic neurons exhibited multiple SOREMPs as well as less wakefulness during nocturnal hours, shortened REM latency, and brief periods of cataplexy.